avaneev/r8brain-free-src/README.md

-The transition band is specified as the normalized spectral space of the input signal (or the output signal if the downsampling is performed) between the low-pass filter's -3 dB point and the Nyquist frequency, and ranges from 0.5% to 45%.
-Stop-band attenuation can be specified in the range 49 to 218 decibel.
+The transition band is specified as the normalized spectral space of the input signal (or the output signal if the downsampling is performed) between the low-pass filter's -3 dB point and the Nyquist frequency, and ranges from 0.5% to 56%.
+Stop-band attenuation can be specified in the range 52 to 218 decibel.
 Both transition band and stop-band attenuation affect resampler's overall speed performance and initial output delay.
+For your information, transition frequency range spans 170% of the specified transition band, which means that for 2% transition band, frequency response below 0.966\*Nyquist is linear.

 This SRC library also implements a much faster "power of 2" resampling (e.g.
 2X, 4X, 8X, 16X, 3X, 3\*2X, 3\*4X, 3\*8X, etc. upsampling and downsampling).